okohll/abdocs/content/docs/integrations/Setting-up-the-PUSH-API.md

 ---

 1) Firstly, set up a view to operate as a standard ‘pull’ API
 2) Enter a URL into the _Push URL (optional)_ area below the other details on that screen.
-This is the URL that agileBase will POST to when there’s new data.
+This is the URL that Agilebase will POST to when there’s new data.
 3) In the table that the API view was created from, add a new date/time field, accurate to the second, for the system to record when the API push was last used
 4) Go to the ‘workflow’ section under the view’s ‘manage’ tab. for ‘workflow action’, select ‘send data to a third party system using the API’